 Tips for a toddler-friendly Christmas that will be as magical as it sounds!
 Follow these ten great tips for decorating for Christmas when you have a toddler or baby at home, and your decorations will actually last until Christmas!

 This post contains affiliate links.

 When you have a toddler in the house, you can’t have a lot of nice decorations.
 They get played with, chewed on, lost, or broken.

 When Christmas rolled around last year and my desire to decorate went up against my desire to not have my house destroyed by a toddler, I had to make some compromises.

 This year we have two toddlers.
 Two walking, destructive, toddlers, who will most likely be super excited and curious about all the fun decorations that come out for Christmas.
-They are going to want to touch and play with everything they can get their sticky little fingers on, and in my 1-year-old’s case, eat everything she can get her hands on.
+They’re going to want to touch and play with everything they can get their sticky little fingers on, and in my one-year-old’s case, eat everything she can get her hands on.